akoskm/vite-react-tailwindcss-browser-extension/README.md

 The generated files are in `dist/`.
 To load the extensions in Google Chrome go to `chrome://extensions/` and click `Load unpacked`.
 Locate the dist directory and select `manifest.json`.

+# Running the extension:

+Once the extension has been built and installed in your browser, visit https://blank.org/ to see it running.

 # Files:

  - content-script - UI files